semiprime/pygenda/docs/known_issues.md

 * In untranslated languages, there can be some awkward mixing of languages of fixed and generated content (e.g. "2. to last Sonntag of month")

+* Newline behaviour in Notes field in Event dialog is not user-friendly.
+  Possible improvements: display a note in the field when it is empty;
+  a config option to swap with/without-modifier behaviours.

 * In code, various places marked with '!!' indicating known bugs or temporary/placeholder implementations.